-Our work commemorates the war dead, from building and maintaining our cemeteries and memorials at 23,000 locations in more than 150 countries to preservation of our extensive records and archives.
+Our work commemorates the war dead, from building and maintaining our cemeteries and memorials at 23,000 locations in more than 150 countries and territories to preservation of our extensive records and archives.
 Our values and aims, laid out in 1917, are as relevant now as they were 100 years ago.

 History of the CWGC

 The Commonwealth War Graves Commission owes its existence to the vision and determination of one man - Sir Fabian Ware.About our history